Topfreedom: Finland

 In Finland, toplessness is not illegal, yet topless women have been removed from beaches.
 Sandra Marins and Säde Vallarén criticized this and organized Finland's first event demanding topless equality, called Tissiflashmob (breast flash mob).
 On Finland's Independence day, 6 December 2019, both Marins and Vallarén showed their breasts on live TV and it sparked a lot of conversation.
 Tissiflashmob 2020 was bigger than the previous one, now organized at the same time in eight different cities.
 The city of Helsinki has decided to allow topless sunbathing on its beaches in 2023, regardless of gender.

 France

 In France, the feminist collective Les TumulTueuses organized a topfree protest in Paris in May 2009.
 It is legal to sunbathe topless in France, although local regulations may ban the practice with directives about clothing.

+A survey in 2019 found regional differences; on the Côte d'Azur and Provence, 36% of women said they go topless at the beach, but in Bourgogne-Franche-Comté only 8%.

 In 2020, after a police incident, topless sunbathing was defended by the French interior minister.